 But like all data-heavy tools, the amount of information that BuzzSumo presents can be overwhelming for someone who doesn’t have a lot of SEO experience.
 Its pricing is also pretty steep for what you get, on par with more comprehensive suites like Ahrefs or SEMrush.

 Pro-tip: It’s not just about what you share, but where you share it.
 BuzzSumo compares top-performing pages across different social media platforms to give you useful data about how your audience consumes content.
 From Facebook to Twitter to LinkedIn, find the one that’s most popular with your customer base.
 Then, build your content around the topics and formats most commonly shared in that platform.

 What it’s for: Comparing your website traffic and performance to your competitors.

 Competitor analysis tool SimilarWeb is one of the most popular choices for market research.
-Unlike other tools, which only display your performance, you can dive deep into your competitors’ domains.
+Unlike other competitive intelligence tools, which only display your performance, you can dive deep into your competitors’ domains.

 You’ll be able to see your competition’s traffic and engagement numbers, including valuable info like time spent on page, traffic sources, and even mobile app traffic.